 In our Fast Facts series, WhichCar delves deep into the history of automotive brands to bring you fascinating facts and intriguing information.

-Here we focus on Land Rover, the brand that existed only as a product line for 30 years but is now renowned for building the iconic Defender, the legendary Discovery, and the world’s first luxury SUV – the Range Rover.
+Here we focus on Land Rover, the brand that is now renowned for building the iconic Defender, the legendary Discovery, and the world’s first luxury SUV – the Range Rover.

 A BRITISH JEEP

 Land Rover was born in 1947 as a sketch in the moist sand of a Welsh beach, when brothers Spencer and Maurice Wilks believed they could build a superior, British version of the war-surplus Willys Jeep they used on their farm.

 They also had the means – Spencer was the managing director of Rover, while Maurice was its technical chief.
 The 1948 ‘Land Rover’ not only boosted the company’s business but became Britain’s most successful post-World War II export vehicle.

 Early prototypes of the Land Rover Series I featured a central steering wheel, which overcame the issue of adapting the vehicle for overseas markets.

 It also reflected the vehicle’s aim to become an alternative to farm tractors – and advertising posters featured it pulling various machinery including ploughs and carrying big loads of wheat.